ChinSekYi/OpenAYEye/README.md

 [![Python application test with Github Actions](https://github.com/ChinSekYi/OpenAYEye/actions/workflows/main.yml/badge.svg)](https://github.com/ChinSekYi/OpenAYEye/actions/workflows/main.yml)

 ## Project overview
+In today’s competitive financial sector, banks face challenges in effectively targeting customers with personalized marketing efforts.
+This often results in low engagement rates, inefficient use of resources, and missed opportunities to connect with customers in meaningful ways.
+The core challenge is the lack of personalization due to underutilization of vast customer data, which often leaves marketing campaigns generic and misaligned with individual preferences.

+Our project addresses this challenge by developing an AI-driven, personalized marketing system that leverages machine learning to analyze customer data in depth.
+By integrating customer insights, predictive analytics, and real-time optimization, our system aims to create highly tailored marketing campaigns that enhance customer engagement, improve conversion rates, and support data-driven decision-making for marketing teams.

 ## Instructions for setting up the environment and running the code